 Dallas County Community Supervision & Corrections Department – This links is to Dallas County’s community supervision and probation department, which is responsible for regulating, maintaining and supervising probation in Dallas.
 The adult probation department in Dallas County is located at:Frank Crowley Courts Building

-Contact Law Offices of Richard C. McConathy today for a consultation about your alleged probation violation throughout Dallas County in Texas.
+Contact The Law Offices of Richard C. McConathy today for a consultation about your alleged probation violation throughout Dallas County in Texas.
 Richard McConathy is a knowledgeable Dallas criminal lawyer who will make every effort to help you achieve the best possible outcome for your probation violation.

-Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your violation of probation allegations throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County,Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County, Ellis County and Tarrant County.
+Contact The Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your violation of probation allegations throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County,Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County, Ellis County and Tarrant County.